learning3d/assignment2/README.md

 `python eval_model.py --type voxel|mesh|point --load_checkpoint`

-On your webpage, you should include the precision recall curve at different thresholds for voxelgrid, pointcloud and the mesh network.
+On your webpage, you should include the f1-score curve at different thresholds for voxelgrid, pointcloud and the mesh network.
 The plot is saved as `eval_{type}.png`.

 ### 2.5.
 Analyse effects of hyperparms variations (10 points)
 Analyse the results, by varying an hyperparameter of your choice.